-For much of the late 19th and early 20th centuries, the United States had an on-going debate over the proper legal status for alcohol.
-Famously and disastrously, the nation enacted a constitutional amendment to deal with the issue and then passed a law which prohibited “intoxicating beverages.”
-But the history of America’s battles against booze extend far wider and deeper than Prohibition.
+For much of the late 19th and early 20th centuries, the United States had an ongoing debate over the proper legal status of alcohol.
+Famously and disastrously, the nation enacted a constitutional amendment to deal with the issue and then passed a law that prohibited “intoxicating beverages.”
+But the history of America’s battles against booze extends far wider and deeper than Prohibition.
 Each state has its own rules, some of which were strange and, likely, counterproductive.

 Just ask South Carolina.